MicrosoftDocs/msteams-docs/msteams-platform/includes/tabs/dotnet-core-prereq.md

 In addition, this project requires that you have the following installed in your development environment:

-- The Visual Studio 2019 IDE with the **.NET CORE cross-platform development** workload installed.
+- The current version the Visual Studio IDE with the **.NET CORE cross-platform development** workload installed.
 If you don't already have Visual Studio, you can download and install the latest [Microsoft Visual Studio Community](https://visualstudio.microsoft.com/downloads) version for free.

 - The [ngrok](https://ngrok.com/docs) reverse proxy tool.
 You'll use ngrok to create a tunnel to your locally running web server's publicly-available HTTPS endpoints.
-Go to https://ngrok.com/download to get the download for your environment.
+You can [download it here](https://ngrok.com/download).